fdeantoni/ph-quakes/README.md

 ## Disclaimer ##

-This is not an officially supported product of PHILVOLCS-DOST and is developed purely for educational purposes.
+This is not an officially supported product of PHIVOLCS-DOST and is developed purely for educational purposes.